eamena-project/eamena-arches-dev/data/bibref/README.md

 Objective: to make the EAMENA database and its specific datasets citable.
 ## citation-generator

-`citation-generator` will be a Python function
+`citation-generator` will be a Python function working with EAMENA resources (HP, IR, etc.), Search URL and bbibliographical references.

 |   	| input	|  output 	|
 |---	|---	|---	|